skypjack/entt/README.md

 * The `copy` member function template copies one component from an entity to another one.
 * The `copy` member function copies all the components from an entity to another one.

+All the function above mentioned require that the accepted entities are valid.
+In case they are not, an assertion will fail in debug mode and the behaviour is undefined in release mode.<br/>
 There exists also an utility member function that can be used to `swap` components between entities:

 ```cpp
 registry.swap<Position>(e1, e2);
 ```

+As usual, it requires that the two entities are valid.
+In case they are not, an assertion will fail in debug mode and the behaviour is undefined in release mode.<br/>
 The `get` member function template (either the non-const or the const version) gives direct access to the component of an entity instead:

 ```cpp
 auto &position = registry.get<Position>(entity);
 ```

+It requires only that `entity` is valid.
+In case it is not, an assertion will fail in debug mode and the behaviour is undefined in release mode.<br/>
 Components can also be sorted in memory by means of the `sort` member function templates.
 In particular:

 * Components can be sorted according to a component: